Mark Okraku-Mantey: Political career

-Okraku-Mantey is a member of the New Patriotic Party and has been active in politics after publicly showing his support for the party prior to the 2016 Ghana Presidential Elections.
+Okraku-Mantey is a member of the New Patriotic Party and has been active in politics after publicly showing his support for the party prior to the 2016 Ghana Elections.
 He was a member of the team that drafted creative arts section of NPP manifesto for the 2016 and 2020 elections.
 He has since then been an active creative arts commentator, speaker and spokesperson for the party on several shows and events.

-After the NPP won the 2016 elections Okraku-Mantey was appointed as the President of the Creative Arts Council in 2017.
-In role as the president of the council, he was instrumental in getting the Creative Arts Bill passed.
+After the NPP won the 2016 elections, Okraku-Mantey was appointed as the President of the Creative Arts Council in 2017.
+In his role as the president of the council, he was instrumental in getting the Creative Arts Bill passed.

 In April 2021, President Akufo-Addo nominated Okraku Mantey as the Deputy Ministry of Tourism, Culture and Creative Arts.
 There were opposing views prior to and after his nomination from other creative arts members especially dance hall artiste Shatta Wale and reggae artiste Blakk Rasta.
-He was vetted in 15 June 2021.
-At the vetting there were notable creative arts individuals including musicians Samini, Wendy Shay, Kuami Eugene, actress Akofa Edjeani and award-winning play writer Uncle Ebo Whyte, who were present to support him.
+He was vetted on 15 June 2021.
+At the vetting, there were notable creative arts individuals including musicians Samini, Wendy Shay, Kuami Eugene, actress Akofa Edjeani and award-winning playwright, Uncle Ebo Whyte, who were present to support him.

 He was subsequently approved on 22 June 2021 and later sworn into office on 25 June 2021.

+In July 2023, Okraku-Mantey picked his party's nomination forms to contest to become the Parliamentary candidate for the Ayensuano constituency (Ghana parliament constituency) in the 2024 elections.
+In November 2023, Okraku lost his bid to contest for parliament after he obtained 136 votes to lose to Ida Adwoa Asiedu who garnered 410 votes in the NPP primary.